hrittik444/ds-algorithms-javascript/README.md

 # 🐶Data Structures and Algorithms in JavaScript

-### Some Basic Data Structures and Algorithms Questions and Solutions using JavaScript
+### Some basic/intermediate Data Structures and Algorithms Questions and Solutions using JavaScript